 Romanticism was a cultural movement that emerged around 1780.
 Until its onset, Neoclassicism dominated 18th-century European art, typified by a focus on classical subject matter, an interest in aesthetic austerity, and ideas in line with the Enlightenment, an intellectual, philosophical, and literary movement that placed emphasis on the individual.

-While Romantic figures agreed with the Enlightenment's interest in individualism, their approach diverged from the Neoclassicists.
-Instead of looking back to classical models, artists like Joseph Mallord William Turner, Eugène Delacroix, Theodore Gericault, Francisco Goya, and Caspar David Friedrich found inspiration in their own imaginations.
+While Romantic figures agreed with the Enlightenment's interest in individualism, they steered away from its rationalism.
+Their approach diverged greatly from the Neoclassicists, who were known for their didactic history painting.
+Instead of looking back to classical models, artists like Joseph Mallord William Turner, Eugène Delacroix, Théodore Géricault, Francisco Goya, and Caspar David Friedrich found inspiration in their own imaginations.
 This introspective approach lent itself to an art form that predominantly explored the spiritual side of humanity, the sublimity of nature, and, above all else, the fruits of personal freedom.